robertwenink/xyz/content/posts/mfkriging/index.md

 # Multi-fidelity Kriging
 The word 'fidelity' can be interpreted as the closeness of a simulation method to the truth.
-Simulations of a lower fidelity can be obtained by reducing the number of mesh elements, using simpler governing equations, or by letting simulations only partially converge {{< cite "Palar2019" >}}.
+Simulations of a lower fidelity can for instance be obtained by reducing the number of mesh elements, using simpler governing equations, or by letting simulations only partially converge {{< cite "Palar2019" >}}.

 In general, a higher fidelity is more accurate but (much) more expensive than a lower fidelity solution.
 A multi-fidelity method tries to balance these different costs and accuracies to obtain a result that is more accurate and/or cheaper to obtain than a solution using only the highest fidelity.
-In the context of the EGO algorithm, it is said we can explore and exploit the objective function using the low- and high-fidelity levels respectively.
+In the context of the [MF-EGO](/posts/mfego/) algorithm, it is said we can explore and exploit the objective function using the low- and high-fidelity levels respectively.

-Strictly speaking, in this thesis we will adopt a 'multi-level' approach since we will use the same solver at different levels of mesh coarseness.
-However, the methods provided here could be used by combining different fidelities or sources of information, as long as the main assumption equally holds.
-Therefore we justify the use of the term 'multi-fidelity', which is semantically often much clearer.

-Throughout this report, we use three fidelities when considering the proposed method, which is the minimum amount required to observe grid convergence.
-We often refer to the 'two lower fidelities', alternatively called the low and medium fidelity, which are used to predict the 'high fidelity' truth.

 ## Definition
-We could describe the relation between two constitutive Kriging levels in a simplified form as {{< cite "Forrester2007-" >}}:
+We could describe the relation between two constitutive Kriging levels in a simplified form as {{< cite "Forrester2007" >}}:

 \begin{equation}
 Z_{\mathrm{e}}(\boldsymbol{x})=\rho Z_{\mathrm{c}}(\boldsymbol{x})+Z_{\mathrm{d}}(\boldsymbol{x})